anican/machine_comprehension/README.md

-# CSE447: Recurrent Neural Networks, Attention, and Reading Comprehension
+# Reading Comprehension with Neural Networks

 **WARNING: This code only works with Python 3.6!**
 You can check your version of Python with `python --version`.